HoraDomu/Vypl/README.md

 docker run -it vypl
 ```

 ## Contributing

 Contributions are welcome.
 Open an issue or pull request on [GitHub](https://github.com/HoraDomu/Vypl).
 Vypl is licensed under GPL v3contributions must remain open source.

+##Special Thank you!
+https://bpython-interpreter.org/ Gave me the inspiration, but over hundreds of loc I added later I have created,a more minimal, faster version with a vim style workflow, and docker file support.